molmdl/simplifyEval/README.md

 ## Description
 An early attempt of making a tutorial with simplified double-click scripts to introduce molecular modelling to students from the experimental background who mainly use pymol.

+!!
+Tutorials and demos got a lot of typos and grammatical mistakes.
+I didn't have time to fix it.

 It wasn't a github repository so the directory structure is strange, it was just a folder that I throw random stuff into.
 I don't have the time to change the directory structure, but I may fix it upon request.

 Codes are far from optimal and weren't tested throughly.
 I decide to provide it here on github in case someone found it useful, but it won't be frequently updated.

 The lazy version "box-local" was tested on Windows, Linux and Mac.
-The std version is more useful but only tested on linux (partially on Windows?)
+The std version is more useful but only tested on linux (partially on Windows 10)

+---
+## Usage
+Only the scripts in "release/v0.1" have been tested on all major platforms.
+Installation instructions can be found in "release/v0.1/doc".

 ---
 ## Contents in "release/v0.1" folder